Guide Supports

 Menu and Toolbar Access

-To insert an element, select the desired node and use: Insert > Insert Restraint > Guide (Single-directional), Insert > Insert Restraint > Guide (Double-acting)
+To insert guide support, select node and use: Insert > Insert Restraint > Guide (Single-directional) or Insert > Insert Restraint > Guide (Double-acting)